ogakulov/shared-fm/README.md

     }
    ```
 - Pick Runtime
-  - Workbench -- Python 3.9 -- Nvidia GPU -- 2023.08
+  - PBJ Workbench -- Python 3.9 -- Nvidia GPU -- 2023.08
 - Set Resource Profile
   - At least 4CPU / 16MEM
-  - 1 GPU (this will be a v100 in the shared hackathon cluster)
+  - 1 GPU
 - Click `Deploy Model`
 - Wait until it is Deployed

 Test the Model

+Note on compute instances:
+- g4dn.4xlarge is the recommended GPU type on AWS.
+It has 8 vCPUs and accounts for any overhead on top of 4 vCPUs that the model deployment needs.